-Banner is the UC Davis Student Information System computerized database containing information required to support the educational mission of the University.
+Banner is the UC Davis Student Information System database containing information required to support the educational mission of the University.
 This information is organized into several modules, including admissions, registration, billing/accounts receivable, financial aid, and graduate student data.
 Most of the student information in Banner is confidential and is protected by Federal and State laws and University of California policies.
 Access to Banner, and the information therein, is strictly controlled.

 Class Email Lists

 Information and Educational Technology (IET) assists instructors in reaching students in their classes by creating class email lists upon request.
 Once a list is created, all currently enrolled students are automatically subscribed to it.
 See UC Davis Email Lists for more information on setting up your mailing list.

 The academic calendar for each year is developed by the Office of the University Registrar following university and campus guidelines; see Master Academic Calendar.

 The calendar uses the UC standard start date for the fall quarter while maintaining the winter holiday break and longest possible break in spring, while keeping commencements in June on a weekend as early as possible to maximize job opportunities for students and research for faculty.

 Whenever possible, the first class meeting, start of orientation, or any other campus-wide event will not be scheduled on the same day as a major religious holiday.

 The calendar is approved by the Council of Deans and Vice Chancellors and is submitted to the UC Office of the President.